jpalgon/Draft_Scouting/README.md

 ## Overview

 The NFL Draft is the most important process in acquiring talented players.
-I am going to give any prespective team insight into when players will be selected.
+I am going to give any NFL GM / decision maker insight into when players will be selected.

 I will be building upon the [Draft Combine](https://github.com/jpalgon/Draft_Stats) project I already completed.